open-mmlab/mmdetection/README.md

 A brand new version of **MMDetection v3.0.0rc0** was released in 31/8/2022:

-- Faster and smoother training based on [MMEngine](https://github.com/open-mmlab/mmengine).
+- Unifies interfaces of all components based on [MMEngine](https://github.com/open-mmlab/mmengine).
+- Faster training and testing speed with complete support of mixed precision training.
 - Refactored and more flexible [architecture](https://mmdetection.readthedocs.io/en/v3.0.0rc0/overview.html).
-- Support semi-supervised object detection.
-See [tutorial](https://mmdetection.readthedocs.io/en/v3.0.0rc0/user_guides/semi_det.html).
+- Provides more strong baselines and a general semi-supervised object detection framework.
+See [tutorial of semi-supervised detection](https://mmdetection.readthedocs.io/en/v3.0.0rc0/user_guides/semi_det.html).
-- Support use any kind of single-stage model as an RPN in a two-stage model.
+- Allows any kind of single-stage model as an RPN in a two-stage model.
 See [tutorial](https://mmdetection.readthedocs.io/en/v3.0.0rc0/user_guides/single_stage_as_rpn.html).

 Find more new features in [3.x branch](https://github.com/open-mmlab/mmdetection/tree/3.x).
 Issues and PRs are welcome!